htarold/free_ranger/readme.md

 probably a couple of hundred volts when used as parking sensors, but 40V is enough for this purpose.

+You can see in [this diagram](trace-no-transducers.bmp) the ringing in the transmitted waveform (yellow trace).
+Similarly, the received waveform (blue) shows electrical interference from the transmitter.
+[This trace](trace-in-air.bmp) is with the transducers connected in air, so there is some acoustic interference as well.

 ## Reception
 A second identical transducer is used for reception.
 This is normally situated next to the transmit transducer, pointing in